 Establishing the Massachusetts Employee Safety and Health Advisory Committee

-On April 27, 2009, Governor Deval L. Patrick signed Executive Order #511, “Establishing the Massachusetts Employee Safety and Health Advisory Committee.
+On April 27, 2009, Executive Order #511 was signed, “Establishing the Massachusetts Employee Safety and Health Advisory Committee."
 EO 511 calls for the creation of an infrastructure that will allow for on-going assessment and improvement of health and safety conditions for Commonwealth employees on the job.
 The cornerstone of this health and safety infrastructure is the creation of joint labor management health and safety committees to cover all employees in agencies of the Commonwealth's executive branch.
 These committees will conduct an assessment of health and safety systems in place for certain serious worker health and safety hazards.
 This will generate a big picture understanding of where we currently stand with worker safety and health across the executive branch, and will serve to inform the efforts of the Governor's Advisory Committee in identifying effective and practical strategies and initiatives to improve the safety and health of our Commonwealth's employees.

 EO 511 Fact Sheet Phase 2